pokealarm/pokealarm/docs/configuration/events/quest-events.rst

 =================== =========================================================
 DTS                 Description
 =================== =========================================================
-lat                 Latitude of the egg. lng                 Longitude of the egg. lat_5               Latitude of the egg, truncated to 5 decimal places. lng_5               Longitude of the egg, truncated to 5 decimal places. distance            Distance of the egg from the set location. direction           Cardinal direction of the egg, from the set location. gmaps               Google Maps link to the location of the egg. applemaps           Apple Maps link to the location of the egg. waze                Waze link to the location of the egg. geofence            Geofence around the event.
+lat                 Latitude of the quest. lng                 Longitude of the quest. lat_5               Latitude of the quest, truncated to 5 decimal places. lng_5               Longitude of the quest, truncated to 5 decimal places. distance            Distance of the quest from the set location. direction           Cardinal direction of the quest, from the set location. gmaps               Google Maps link to the location of the quest. gnav                Google Maps Navigation to the location of the quest. applemaps           Apple Maps link to the location of the quest. applenav            Apple Maps Navigation to the location of the quest. waze                Waze link to the location of the quest. wazenav             Waze Navigation to the location of the quest. geofence            Geofence around the quest.
 =================== =========================================================